Valuing Two Kinds of Goodwill

 What is goodwill?

-Goodwill is what represents significant value in saleable businesses today.
+Goodwill represents significant value in saleable businesses today.
 The following is the condensed definition.
 Many books are dedicated to understanding, measuring, and valuing goodwill.
 Obviously, it is complex.

 Goodwill: Assumed value of the attractive force that generates sales revenue in a business, and adds value to its assets.
 Goodwill is an intangible but saleable asset, almost indestructible except by indiscretion (the loss of trust in the brand).